-It can be required to make sure that proxy clips are overlayed with some sort of logo to e.g. clarify ownership of the clips.
+It can be required to make sure that proxy clips are overlayed with some logo, for example, to clarify ownership of the clips.
 An image file (png/jpg) can be selected and positioned inside the clip.

-Furthermore a detailed configuration of positioning, font types, and sizes and transparencies is provided to meet the specific needs.
+Furthermore, a detailed configuration of positioning, font types, font sizes, and transparencies is provided to meet the specific needs.

 3. Transcoding Preview: Visualize Results Immediately

-In the image above you can see the combined efforts to burn in frame lines, metadata and a logo in a proxy clip.
+The above image shows the combined efforts to burn in frame lines, metadata, and a logo in a proxy clip.
 All of this is visualized in the transcoding preview.

-The transcoding preview allows to visualize the upcoming results after transcoding immediately.
-This not only saves time, as you can easily see e.g. the results of your burn ins without the need to actually transcode, but it also helps to spot errors early.
+The transcoding preview allows visualizing the upcoming results after transcoding immediately.
+This not only saves time, as you can easily see the results of your burn ins without the need to actually transcode, but it also helps to spot errors early.

-The tedious process of having to re-transcode to see frame line or letter box results, can be time consuming and complicated.
-An immediate feedback on the look of the proxy clips gives you clarity and peace of mind about the proxy results.
+The tedious process of having to re-transcode to see frame line or letter box results can be time-consuming and complicated.
+Immediate feedback on the look of the proxy clips gives you clarity and peace of mind about the proxy results.

-To sum it up, we can see that the transcoding presets in Silverstack Lab offer a great variety of options that help the user fulfill the requirements for the proxy files.
-This helps to simplify the dailies process, and also gives the user an adequate toolset at hand to be well prepared, and to avoid stressful situations in which important details need to be configured in a rush.
+To sum up, we can see that the transcoding presets in Silverstack Lab offer a great variety of options that help the user fulfill the requirements for the proxy files.
+This helps to simplify the dailies process and also gives the user an adequate toolset at hand to be well-prepared, and to avoid stressful situations in which important details need to be configured in a rush.